Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Fetal Surgery for Spina Bifida Repair

-Specialists at the Fetal Care Center are among a select few experts in the Midwest—and the only center in the St. Louis region—who perform fetal surgery to treat myelomeningocele, a severe form of spina bifida.
-Our high-risk pregnancy doctors close the spinal opening while your unborn baby is still in the womb.
-Only select fetal centers have the comprehensive team of fetal and neurosurgeons with the skillsets to perform this complex surgery.
+Specialists at the Fetal Care Center are among a select few experts in the Midwest—and the only center in the St. Louis region—who perform fetal surgery to treat myelomeningocele (MMC), a severe form of spina bifida.
+We offer both open and fetoscopic repair of MMC while your unborn baby is still in the womb.
+Only select fetal centers in the country have the comprehensive team of fetal surgeons and neurosurgeons with skill sets to perform both of these complex surgeries.

 About Myelomeningocele